 Where are they now?
-The last 10 Arsenal players sold by Arsene Wenger
+The last 10 Arsenal players sold by Wenger

-While Arsene Wenger often knew when to let players leave Arsenal, the manager did make a few mistakes towards the end of his reign.
+While Arsene Wenger often knew when to let players leave Arsenal, the manager did make some mistakes towards the end of his reign.

 Wenger made a few questionable signings before resigning in 2017 and also sold players that he probably should have kept at the club.

-We’ve looked at the last 10 players sold by Wenger to see how they’ve fared after leaving north London.
+We’ve looked at the last 10 players sold by the legendary French manager to see how they’ve fared after leaving north London.

 Giroud was deemed surplus to requirements by Wenger following Pierre-Emerick Aubameyang’s arrival at the Emirates in January 2018.

-The striker was sold to Chelsea in an £12million deal and came back to haunt his former club 18 months later, scoring the opening goal in the 2019 Europa League final.
+The striker was sold to Chelsea in a £12million deal and came back to haunt his former club 18 months later, scoring the opening goal in the 2019 Europa League final.

 Sanchez refused to sign a new contract at Arsenal before joining Manchester United in a now-infamous swap deal with Henrikh Mkhitaryan.